What Should Come First, the Drawing Designs with an Architect or the Budget?

 Unless you found a magic bucket with an endless supply of cash you likely have a budget inside of your head that you want to spend for your customized new construction home.
 Your builder and architect that you may be looking to use can do their best to guide you in the right direction to help you meet your budget.
 However, some people do not want to lay down their cards on their budget up front.
 It makes sense, if you want to spend $1.5 million, you may not want to let your builder know it up front, until you trust them.
 On the other hand a builder with a lifetime full of experience most likely can’t predict your end budget until they have the time to correctly review your drawings from your architect.
 If your architect doesn’t know you have a budget, you may end up designing something that could cost closer to $2.5 million and you could end up paying a LOT of money for a set of drawings that you have no use for.
 At some point you will have to step up and make a decision.
 Before you do there are a few things you should keep in mind:

-• All Architects Are Not the Same – The old saying is true, you will pay for what you get.
+The old saying is true, you will pay for what you get.
 Developing a custom set of plans can be a basic plan set with just enough details for the plans to pass the permit review.
 It can also be so detailed that the plans themselves will have details on how to install each piece of trim, and each handcrafted piece of molding throughout the interior and exterior of the home.
 Sinking $200,000.00 into a set of plans versus only $10,000.00 will result in a detailed plan set, which will increase your budget to build the house.
-The more details that your architect provides, the more work it is for your builder and subcontractors to review, and put the home and bid together.
-The obvious positive of paying for detailed drawings is that you will have no question as to the final design of your home, decisions can be made on finish work before ground is even broken.
+The more details that your architect provides when drawing the design, the more work it is for your builder and subcontractors to review, and put the home and bid together.
+The obvious positive of paying for detailed drawings from an architect is that you will have no question as to the final design of your home, decisions can be made on finish work before ground is even broken.

 After you have done your due diligence make sure you have your financial house in order before you invest money into your custom home design.
 Builders and your architect will want to know that you have the ability to follow through with the project.
 If it is possible have your builder and architect talk through design options so you can put together a budget with them that fits your budget and gives your family all that you are looking for in your custom designed home.
 Believe it or not the roller coaster ride of emotions that you will go through to design your dream home, and get the budget to the level you want it is just one of many you will have during the process of building your dream home.
 Do your best to keep communication open with the professionals that you choose and make sure they can explain and keep you informed.
 Communication will be the key to making your home building process seem like a ferris wheel ride rather than a roller coaster ride with twists and turns.